-If you experience symptoms of GI bleeding, it’s important to see a healthcare professional immediately.
+If you experience symptoms of GI bleeding, it’s essential to see a healthcare professional immediately.
 Early diagnosis and treatment can improve outcomes and prevent serious complications.

 Gastric cancer, commonly referred to as stomach cancer, is a form of cancer that appears in the stomach lining.
-It is one of the most prevalent types of cancer and can be quite serious and even fatal.
+It is one of the most prevalent types of cancer and can be severe and even fatal.

 A family history of the disease, a diet high in smoked or salted foods, smoking, and H. pylori infection are some risk factors that can raise the likelihood of getting stomach cancer.